Evaluation Results

 - Axis types:

-These weights may change during optimization, depending on the type of objective calculation
+These weights may change during optimization, depending on the type of objective calculation.

-each constraint in each realization:
+constraint in each realization:

 - Shape \((n_c, n_r)\), where: